What I learned from running my professional photography business

 I’ve provided photos for local freelancers marketing for small businesses to international brands like Bose and Land Rover.

-Enough talking about me; let’s get into the tips and tricks to help your clients!
+Enough talking about me; let’s learn the tips and tricks to help your clients!

 Don’t be so shy!

 One of the first lessons I had to learn.
 Get yourself together and go out and talk to people.
 A lot.
 Networking events, cold e-mails, just other freelancers working in the coffee shop you’re at.
-Don’t be creepy and weird, though, but strike up a normal conversation.
+Don’t be creepy and weird, but start a normal conversation.

 Another aspect of being shy for me was photographing people.
-Not in a portrait setting but in an event setting.
-Where people don’t necessarily present themselves to be photographed, I really had to talk myself into it.
+Not in a portrait setting but in an event setting, where people don’t necessarily present themselves to be photographed, I really had to talk myself into it.
 “The organizer wants these types of photos.
-Make sure you have them”.
+Make sure you have them,” I said.

 Now, it goes without saying or even thinking for me.
-As a beginner, though, spend some extra attention on this.
-Your client will see if their visitor’s faces are on the photo, not so much how you composed the shots.
-(Though the composition is still everything).
+As a beginner, though, pay some extra attention to this.
+Your client will see if their visitors’ faces are on the photo, not so much how you composed the shots.
+(Though the composition is still everything.)

 Avoid taking shots of people’s backs as you get into corporate event photography.
 Or any type of event photography, actually.
 Faces are everything!